Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

 In drug discovery, flow models have been applied to generate molecules, mainly on molecular graphs.
-Madhawa et al \cite{madhawa2019graphnvp} proposed GraphNVP, the first flow model for molecular graph generation.
-In GraphNVP, the graph generation is decomposed into two steps: generation of an adjacency tensor and generation of node attributes, which yields the exact likelihood maximization on the graph.
+In 2019, Madhawa et al \cite{madhawa2019graphnvp} developed GraphNVP, the first flow model for molecular graph generation.
+In GraphNVP, the graph generation is decomposed into two steps, i.e., generation of an adjacency tensor and generation of node attributes, which yields the exact likelihood maximization on the graph with two reversible flows.
 GraphNVP is able to generate valid molecules with minimal duplicates.
 The learned latent space can be further exploited to generate molecules with desired properties.
-Honda et al \cite{honda2019graph} also proposed a flow model for molecular graph generation based on residual flows, graph residual flow (GRF), which enables more flexible and complex non-linear mappings than traditional coupling flows.
+Honda et al \cite{honda2019graph} also developed an invertible flow model for molecular graph generation based on residual flows, also known as graph residual flow (GRF), which enables more flexible and complex non-linear mappings than the traditional coupling flows.
 Experimental results showed that GRF can achieve comparable performance with GraphNVP, while having much less parameters to learn.
-GraphNVP \cite{madhawa2019graphnvp} and GRF \cite{honda2019graph} generate molecular graphs in a single-shot manner \cite{mercado2020practical}, which may lead to low validity, nevertheless.
-Thus, a sequential, iterative graph generation manner is proposed for flow models.
+Notably, GraphNVP \cite{madhawa2019graphnvp} and GRF \cite{honda2019graph} generate molecular graphs in a single-shot manner \cite{mercado2020practical}, which may lead to low validity, nevertheless.
+Consequently, a sequential iterative graph generation manner is proposed for flow models.
 For example, GraphAF \cite{shi2020graphaf}, an autoregressive flow-based model, adopts an iterative sampling process to leverage chemical domain knowledge, such as valency checking in each step.
-With the addition of chemical rules, GraphAF is able to generate molecules of 100\% validity.
+With the integration of chemical rules, GraphAF is able to generate molecules of 100\% validity.
 Moreover, its training process is significantly faster than GCPN \cite{you2018graph}.
 GraphAF can be further finetuned with RL, which achieves better performance on molecular property optimization compared to JT-VAE \cite{jin2018junction} and GCPN \cite{you2018graph}.
-MoFlow, later proposed by Zang et al \cite{zang2020moflow}, applies a validity correction to the generated graph, which not only enables efficient molecular graph generation in a single-shot manner but also guarantees the chemical validity.
-The continuous latent space learned via encoding the molecular graphs can be further used to generate novel and optimized molecules during the decoding process towards the desired properties.
-More recently, Luo et al \cite{luo2021graphdf} proposed GraphDF, which, on the contrary, aims to learn a discrete latent representation with the flow models and capture the original discrete distribution of the discrete graph structures without adding real-valued noise.
+MoFlow, later developed by Zang et al \cite{zang2020moflow}, applies a validity correction to the generated graph, which not only enables efficient molecular graph generation in a single-shot manner, but also guarantees the chemical validity.
+The continuous latent space learned via encoding the molecular graphs can be further used to generate novel and optimized molecules during the decoding process towards desired properties.
+More recently, Luo et al \cite{luo2021graphdf} developed GraphDF, which, on the contrary, aims to learn a discrete latent representation with the flow models and capture the original discrete distribution of the discrete graph structures without adding real-valued noise.
 For molecule generation, GraphDF sequentially samples the discrete latent variables and maps them to new nodes and edges via invertible transforms.
 The discrete transforms can circumvent the cost of computation while also achieving state-of-the-art performance in random molecule generation, property optimization and constrained optimization tasks.